krauselab/krauselab/README.md

 The website is hosted on GitHub and managed using a program called Git.
 Git lets you manage versions of your website and makes it easy for multiple people to edit the same set of files.

 Git is build around the concept of a repository.
 A Git repository is a folder that can be synced across multiple devices.
-The `academic-kickstart` folder mentioned above is a repository.
+The `krauselab` folder mentioned above is a repository.

 GitHub separate from Git, but is offers a resource to remotely host repositories so that there are copies of the files not on your computer.
 This is similar to the idea of folders on Dropbox.